groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Document Template (.ott) represents template documents generated by applications in compliance with the OASIS' OpenDocument standard format.
+Represents an OpenDocument Document Template (.ott).
+It is a template document generated in compliance with the OASIS' OpenDocument standard format.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/word-processing/ott